 The subject will be taught by:

-- two ‘pre-teaching’ weeks conducted online (asynchronous learning)
+- four ‘pre-teaching’ weeks conducted online (outside the classroom)

 Principal topics include: